Explore the User Inerface

 X-axis Units : below the graphs

-Machine-Speed is set in Edit menu > MechDesigner, not in MotionDesigner
+Machine-Speed is controlled in the Edit menu > MechDesigner > Machine Settings, not in MotionDesigner

-To edit the colors: Edit toolbar > Active Motion Settings > Accessibility tab
+To edit the line colors, line thicknesses, and icons sizes: Edit toolbar > Active Motion Settings > Accessibility tab

 GST-MotionDesigner-Motion-OnlyExample